Celiac Disease Laboratory Testing

 -

-Aetna considers the following interventions experimental and investigational because the clinical value and effectiveness of these approaches has not been established:
+Aetna considers the following interventions experimental, investigational, or unproven because the clinical value and effectiveness of these approaches has not been established:

 - HLA genotyping for screening of persons with type 1 diabetes mellitus for celiac disease;